 - Use charts that create a visual ‘relational’ diagram of how their responsibilities and tasks impact the rest of their team.

-- Ask questions about the methods and discuss openly with the individual with disabilities about their comfort-level and understanding of those measures.
+- Ask questions about the methods and discuss openly with the individual with disabilities about their comfort level and understanding of those measures.

 4. Support Systems

 Let’s lay the cards out on the table.
 We are not talking about support by means of phone or email.
-We are talking about personal, humanistic, neighborly support.
+We are talking about personal, humanistic, and neighborly support.

-There is an old saying that goes, “The house did not collapse due to dense rain; instead it sunk due to being fabricated on the sand.”
+There is an old saying that goes, “The house did not collapse due to dense rain; instead, it sunk due to being fabricated on the sand.”

 The point here is that support systems without proper education and planning are like building a house on sand.
 When it falls apart, to blame the support would be like blaming the rain.